 Weekly Troop meetings end with a game of dodge ball or a game of lightning.
 The boys look forward to the last 20 minutes knowing that they will have a fun time.

-141 camps at most Council camps including Rum River, Stearns, Many Point, Fred C. Anderson, Phillippo, and Kiwanis along with several State and County parks.
+141 camps at most Council camps including Rum River, Stearns, Many Point, Fred C. Andersen, Phillippo, and Kiwanis along with several State and County parks.

 Cabins are used for winter months, although boys are encouraged to sleep outside when weather permits.
 Troop equipment includes 4-man Eureka Timberline tents.
 Camp out activities includes advancement, service projects, exploring, shooting sports, free time and reflection time.